 Does the thought of crafting a Facebook banner for your biz give you chills?
-Afraid of making mailers?
+Afraid of making Youtube thumbnails?
 Wanna design your own wedding invitations, but don’t know where to start?
-Relax, designphobe: PicMonkey’s design templates are here to quell your creative woes.
-Customize them as much as you like—simply add your own info and call it done, or treat Templates as a starting place and swap out every color, font, and image.
-We’ll show you how to make them your own in this short video tutorial, so you can start designing your own thank-you cards, birthday party invitations, business cards, and any other visual necessities life may throw your way.
+Relax, designaphobe: PicMonkey’s design templates are here to quell your creative woes.
+Customize them as much as you like—simply add your own info and call it done, or treat our templates as starting places and swap out every color, font, and image.
+We’ll show you how to make them your own in this short video tutorial, so you can start designing your own social media images, birthday party invitations, business cards, and any other visual necessities life may throw your way.
 We’ll cover:

 - Accessing Templates